docker/docs/compose/swarm.md

 be distributed to other nodes.

-If you want to use Compose to scale the service in question to multiple nodes, you'll have to build it yourself, push it to a registry (e.g. the Docker Hub) and reference it from `docker-compose.yml`:
+If you want to use Compose to scale the service in question to multiple nodes, build the image, push it to a registry (e.g. the Docker Hub), and reference it from `docker-compose.yml`:

     $ docker build -t myusername/web .
     $ docker push myusername/web